zlatanvasovic/percent/README.md

 **Usage:** `percent.valid(value)`
 **Example:** `percent.valid('5%')`

 Checks if `value` is valid percent value.
-It is valid if it's number, number-like string (e.g. `'10'`, not `10`), or string with number and percent sign.
+It is valid if it's a number, number-like string (e.g. `'10'`, not `10`), or string with number and percent sign.
 Spaces are allowed in strings.